Self-reliance is all that it sounds like plus considerably more.

 So, it’s not about doing everything yourself.
 It’s not about being financially independent, either.
 And it’s certainly not about shouldering every hardship you face all on your lonesome.
 In this article, we’ll have a look at what being self-reliant really refers to, and how we can develop it within ourselves.

-Before you read on, we thought you might like to download our 3 Self-Compassion Exercises for free.
+Before you read on, we thought you might like to download our three Self-Compassion Exercises for free.
 These science-based exercises will not only help you increase the compassion and kindness you show yourself but will also give you the tools to help your clients, students or employees show compassion and develop the confidence to rely on themselves.

 This Article Contains: